OlivierChirouze/id5-api.js/README.md

 ### Initialize the API

 After loading the script, you must initialize the API with the `ID5.init()` method.
 You may pass configuration options directly into the init method.
 The result of the `init()` method is a variable that you will use to access the ID5 ID or perform other actions.
-This variable must be unique to the page (or scoped appropriately) in order not avoid collisions with other instances of the API on the same page.
+This variable must be unique to the page (or scoped appropriately) in order to avoid collisions with other instances of the API on the same page.

 ```javascript
 // TODO modify with your own partnerId